bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +----+----------+
 ```

-As you can see the result set is sorted by the primary key which in our case is the `id` of each user.
-If we wanted to sort the output by `username` we would run the following query:
+As you can see, the result set is sorted by the primary key, which in our case is the `id` of each user.
+If we wanted to sort the output by `username`, we would run the following query:

 ```
 SELECT id,username FROM users ORDER BY username;